Director: Robert Garfat

 To Whom It May Concern

-This is simply to re-emphasis how impressed and excited I was by the Pink Ink production of my play AUNT DAN AND LEMON directed by Robert Garfat.
+This is simply to re-emphasize how impressed and excited I was by the Pink Ink production of my play AUNT DAN AND LEMON directed by Robert Garfat.
 The commitment, intelligence, and intense feeling that were lavished on my text made me feel at once proud and humble.
 The production’s combination of detailed and careful analysis, on the one hand, and forcefully direct presentation on the other hand, seemed to seize the audience by the throat, and I only wished, when the piece was over, that it could be seen by more people!
 What a great company!

 Wallace Shawn